-Sergio Luque (Mexico City, 1976) is a composer of vocal, instrumental and electroacoustic music, and a researcher in computer music.
+Sergio Luque (1976) is a composer of vocal, instrumental and electroacoustic music, and a researcher in computer music.

 He is a member of the National System of Art Creators of Mexico and his music has been performed by the Schönberg Ensemble, the Nieuw Ensemble, Garth Knox, the Birmingham Contemporary Music Group and Les Jeunes Solistes, among others.

 He has a PhD in Musical Composition from the University of Birmingham, where he studied with Jonty Harrison and Scott Wilson, and was a member of BEAST (Birmingham Electroacoustic Sound Theatre).
 During his PhD, he worked on the development of Iannis Xenakis’s stochastic synthesis and of the BEASTmulch software (a tool for the presentation of electroacoustic music over multichannel systems).

 In 2006, he received a Master’s Degree with Distinction in Sonology, with specialization in Composition, from the Institute of Sonology at the Royal Conservatoire in The Hague, studying with Paul Berg and Kees Tazelaar.
 In 2004, he received a Master’s Degree in Composition from the Conservatory of Rotterdam, studying with Klaas de Vries and René Uijlenhoet.
 He has a Bachelor’s Degree in Composition from the Musical Studies and Research Center (CIEM, Mexico), where he studied with Víctor Rasgado, Vincent Carver and Alejandro Velasco.
 From 2000 to 2003, he studied Composition with Ignacio Baca Lobera.
 He has participated in masterclasses with Klaus Huber, Luca Francesconi, Toshio Hosokawa and Jukka Tiensuu.